april-yyt/arbitrage-gainer-fsharp/README.md

 - `reactivateUponNewDay` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L223)): a strategy that was deactivated due to reaching the maximal daily volume should be reactivated when the daily volume is reset

 Note that there are also two "helper workflows", `processNewTransactionVolume` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L150)) and `processNewTransactionAmount` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L156)).
 These functions' purpose is to link this bounded context to the order management bounded context by translating the events between both of them.
 This will be improved for the next milestone when we fully integrate the bounded contexts.

+### Side Effects
+- **User input**:
+  - `startTrading` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L269)): The user can start trading with the `/tradingstart` REST API endpoint.
+  - `stopTrading` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L274)): The user can stop trading with the `/tradingstop` REST API endpoint.
+  - `newTradingStrategy` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L225)): The user can input new trading strategy parameters through the `/tradingstrategy` REST API endpoint.

+### Error Handling
+- Here, the error handling primarily occurs in ensuring whether the trading strategy parameters provided by the user are valid.
+If invalid or missing inputs are found, then an error response is returned instead of the 200 success; see [code](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L244) for reference.

 ## Arbitrage Opportunity